 Buy in Bulk for your Base

-If you fear to eat the same thing every day – I know I like to switch things up – I suggest purchasing three difference packages of different “bulk bases” which you can rotate over a few weeks and form the base of your meals.
+If you fear to eat the same thing every day – I know I like to switch things up – I suggest purchasing three different packages of different “bulk bases” which you can rotate over a few weeks and form the base of your meals.
 Find your nearest bulk food store or the bulk food section at your supermarket for cheaper bags of beans, pasta, flours and grains like rice, oats, barley and cous cous.
 Also look for starchy root vegetables, like potatoes and sweet potatoes which are not only cheap and filling but also very nourishing.
 Be sure to rotate your bases too so the nutrition you get varies.

 Buy Seasonally & Frozen

 Check out your seasonal food guide (based on where you live in the world) as a planning guide so that you can shop seasonally.
 It’s cheaper and tastier!
 If possible, going to a farmer’s market and buying directly from the grower is more cost-effective.
 Additionally, frozen produce can be cheaper than fresh – I know this can’t be done with all fruit and veg, but doing it here and there can make a huge difference.
-These fruit and veg are flash frozen just hours after they have been harvested so one could argue that they are more nutritious than fresh produce.
-For an economical meal, I like to make a soup by adding frozen veggies, veg stock, spices and some legume like lentils (which I sometimes buy dried and then soak and boil myself).
+These fruit and veg are flash-frozen just hours after they have been harvested so one could argue that they are more nutritious than fresh produce.
+For an economical meal, I like to make a soup by adding frozen veggies, veg stock, spices and some legumes like lentils (which I sometimes buy dried and then soak and boil myself).

 Planning on a Full Stomach